wenright/YouTube-Pauser/README.md

 # YouTube-Pauser

+### Installation
-This extension isn't on the web store yet, so to add it you will need to enable developer mode at chrome://extensions/, then drag and drop the unzipped repo onto that page.
+Download the .crx file from [releases](https://github.com/wenright/YouTube-Pauser/releases), open Chrome's extension page (chrome://extensions/), then drag and drop the .crx file onto the page.